AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/track-goals-against-metrics.md

 You need to first upload a file containing specific daily/monthly/quarterly targets for your business.

 You can use the [file uploader](../importing-data/connecting-data/using-file-uploader.md) and the image below to format your file.
-The most common targets that clients track in [!DNL MBI] include Orders, Revenue, and New registered accounts.
+The most common targets that clients track in [!DNL Commerce Intelligence] include Orders, Revenue, and New registered accounts.

 ![](../../assets/Goals-_Excel.png)